 Leveraging one of Grepsr’s job postings data projects to gather insights — the hottest industries and employers, including working conditions

 The US economy was forecast to spiral into a recession in 2023.
-Yet, despite fears, if current jobs listings and hiring trends are to be believed, the current economic reality appears to be quite different.
+Yet, despite fears, if current job listings and hiring trends are to be believed, the current economic reality appears to be quite different.
 The robust nature of the current US job market is proving to be one of the main drivers of the country’s strong economy.

-As such, we thought it would be relevant to analyze one of Grepsr’s jobs data extraction projects, and gather a few insights.
+As such, we thought it would be relevant to analyze one of Grepsr’s jobs data extraction projects and gather a few insights.

 Dataset overview